 Where the time spent with the children includes overnight stays this will impact upon the amount of Child Maintenance paid.

-“Child Maintenance” is payable by a non resident parent (NRP) when couples separate.
-Parents are encouraged to agree the amount of maintenance payable on a voluntary basis without the need to involve the Child Maintenance service to administer the payments.
+“Child Maintenance” is payable by a non-resident parent (NRP) when couples separate.
+Parents are encouraged to agree on the amount of maintenance payable on a voluntary basis without the need to involve the Child Maintenance Service in administering the payments.
 There is a useful online calculator which you can use to check the amount of maintenance payable.

-If no agreement is reached through direct discussions then the parties should attempt to reach agreement through Mediation.
-Only in the event that mediation fails should the parties look to an application for a “Child Arrangements Order” through the court.
+If no agreement is reached through direct discussions then the parties should attempt to reach an agreement through Mediation.
+Only if mediation fails should the parties look to an application for a “Child Arrangements Order” through the court.
 The court should be seen as a last resort when other options such as mediation have failed.